 The issue of financial transfers was our biggest headache - one we navigated continuously.
 The variety of hosting organisations created a diversity of problems in transferring funds.
 In Myanmar we learned about the legal, political and procedural hindrances when receiving foreign transfers.
 To have a bank account that receives international transfers, an organisation in Myanmar needs to be registered under a government ministry - a constraint for activist organisations that don't want to be censored.
+The situation has become far worse since the 2021 coup.
 In Ethiopia organisational bureaucracy played a major role in delaying availability of funds to researchers, especially in universities, with considerable time needed to comply with complex employment and tax law.
 Our approach in both places has been to be guided by the advice from our local partners and to create bespoke processes that would allow us to make financial transfers without unnecessary risks.
 Grant-makers tend to overlook or underestimate the impact of such challenges.